 Feeling impassioned, we venture further into the rugged Scottish Highlands, before stopping to fill our bellies at the Famous Grouse Experience whisky distillery – think: dancing Grouse!

-Take the tour to discover how whisky is made and impress your mates when you marvel at how this whisky is: ‘steeped in peat smoke’ whilst you enjoy a well-earned dram.
+Take the tour to discover how Scotland's national drink is made and impress your mates when you marvel at how this whisky is: ‘steeped in peat smoke’ whilst you enjoy a well-earned dram.

 Nicely warmed from the whisky, we head to the Hermitage in the heart of Perthshire and explore the woodland and rushing Black Linn Falls on the River Braan.
-Our return journey visits the quaint village of Dunkeld, in Macbeth country, whose stunning cathedral sits by the banks of the River Tay and we return to Edinburgh, passing the iconic Forth Bridge on the way.
+Our return journey visits the quaint village of Dunkeld, in Macbeth country, whose stunning cathedral sits by the banks of the River Tay.
+We return to Edinburgh, passing the iconic Forth Bridge on the way.

 (Routes are subject to change)

 Some people squish up their face.
 Some stamp their foot on the ground.
 Others let out a loud 'ahhhhhh'.
 However you react to whisky, don't let it stop you from going on this fantastic optional guided tour.
 You'll discover the history behind Scotland's most divisive drink.
 You'll discover how it's made.
 And hopefully you'll discover how to love it.